dougburks/ohmypcap/README.md

 ## Quick Start

-Most users will want to use our pre-built Docker image.
+Most folks will want to use our pre-built Docker image.
 If you prefer not to use our pre-built Docker image, then there are other options shown [below](#build-your-own-docker-image).

 ### Install Docker